 Anyone who’s ever used a compass has benefitted from an electromagnetic field.
 Light bulbs are another everyday example.

 Whenever we screw in a light bulb, it creates an electrical field.
 When we switch on the light, the flow of electrons in the current creates a magnetic field.
-The combination produces a local electromagnetic field
+The combination produces a local electromagnetic field that emits visible light.

 Scientists Have No Problem Defining a Field